 The EN pin provides electrical ON and OFF control of the device.
-When the EN pin voltage is below 0.4 V, both the converter and the internal LDO have no output voltage and the part is in shutdown mode.
-In shutdown mode, the quiescent current drops to typically $0.6~\mu A$ .
+When the EN pin voltage is below 0.4 V, both the converter and the internal LDO have no output voltage and the device is in shutdown mode.
+In shutdown mode, the quiescent current drops to typically 0.6 μA.